elucian/bee/syntax/overview.md

 new <var_name> ε <type>;
 new <var_name> := <constant> ε <type>;

--- partial declaration with value and type inference new <var_name> := <expression>; -- native type inference new <var_name> := <constructor>;-- object type inference
+-- partial declaration using type inference new <var_name> := <expression>; -- native type inference new <var_name> := <constructor>;-- object type inference

+-- reference declaration using using operator "::" new <ref_name> :: <var_name>;
 ```

 Multiple variables can be define in one single line using comma separator: